 20. Unsun Cosmetics

-What we like: Unsun Cosmetics flips the usual web pop-up approach by lightening the background instead of darkening it.
+What we like: Unsun Cosmetics, which closed in 2025, flipped the usual web pop-up approach by lightening the background instead of darkening it.
 The result?
-Their bright, bold design stands out even more from the homepage, instantly drawing attention to the offer without feeling too aggressive.
-The color choice complements the brand’s overall aesthetic, ensuring the web pop-up feels like a natural extension of the site rather than an interruption.
+Its bright, bold design stood out even more from the homepage, instantly drawing attention to the offer without feeling too aggressive.
+The color choice complemented the brand’s overall aesthetic, ensuring the web pop-up felt like a natural extension of the site, rather than an interruption.

-Even better, the copy plays off their brand name in a clever way, using the “un” prefix throughout to reinforce their identity while making the message feel more cohesive.
-That kind of brand consistency is key — it builds trust and makes the pop-up feel intentional rather than generic.
+Even better, the copy played off its brand name in a clever way, using the “un” prefix throughout to reinforce its identity while making the message feel more cohesive.

-Lastly, I feel that the CTA is also a standout element.
-Instead of the typical “Sign Up” or “Claim Your Discount,” it uses “Continue,” language that makes signing up feel less transactional and more like an invitation.
-Combined with a seamless user experience, this web pop-up manages to be both engaging and effective without overwhelming the visitor.
+Lastly, I feel that the CTA was also a standout element.
+Instead of the typical “Sign Up” or “Claim Your Discount,” it used “Continue,” language that makes signing up feel less transactional and more like an invitation.
+Combined with a seamless user experience, this web pop-up managed to be both engaging and effective without overwhelming the visitor.

 21. Marlow